Are you struggling to choose between a three-wheel or four-wheel stroller? Are you wondering what the difference is?

 The suspension is generally better and should protect your precious cargo from bumps and dips.

 Compared to traditional strollers, the wheels are a lot larger.
-Often made from rubber and air-filled, they work similarly to bicycle tires.
+They are often made from rubber, are air-filled, and work similarly to bicycle tires.
 When on uneven ground, they absorb the impact.

-To prevent a puncture, check and pump up your tires regularly.
+To prevent a puncture, check and pump your tires regularly.

 2. Great for Active Parents

 Running or jogging is a great way to ditch the baby weight.
-A three-wheel stroller makes it possible for us moms to workout with the kids in tow.
+A three-wheel stroller allows us moms to work out with the kids in tow.

 Safety First

-Also known as jogging strollers, their superior suspension, and oversized wheels should give your baby a smooth ride — while you get your fitness fix.
+Three-wheel strollers are also referred to as jogging strollers.
+Their superior suspension and oversized wheels should give your baby a smooth ride while you get your fitness fix.

 3. Maneuverability